 Since its inception, APPA has provided subscriber utilities the opportunity to vote on the features developed to further enhance the capabilities of the system.
 This approach gives utilities access to an advanced software resource to perform the analyses that fit their specific utility needs, which may not have been possible without this DEED-funded program.

 The eSafety Tracker is a web-based application.
 If you have internet access and a web browser, you can access the service.
 The tracker prides itself on ease of use and the simplification of its core features.
 Users enter their incidents, meetings, and briefings through the web application via their computer's browser and can easily refer back to their data at any time.

-Some of the core features include recording safety meetings, job briefings and three different types of incidents: injuries, near miss incidents, property damage incidents.
-Online investigations can also be launched through the online system allowing to hold all of the same records for an incident from occurrence to investigation through resolution.
+Some of the core features include recording safety meetings, job briefings, and three different types of incidents: injuries, near-miss incidents, and property damage incidents.
+Online investigations can also be launched through the online system allowing utilities to keep records of an incident from the occurrence, to investigation, to resolution.
 Another added value of the tracker is online access to APPA’s Safety Manual through packaged licensing agreements, allowing lineworkers and other utility personnel to access the manual on job sites and other locations.
-Data from the eSafety Tracker will also be anonymized and used to help improve the Safety Manual through its revision cycle.
+Data from the eSafety Tracker will be anonymized and used to help improve the Safety Manual through its revision cycle.

-If you are interested in the tracker, we would be happy to set up a webinar to host a walkthrough of the system.
+If you are interested in the tracker, we would be happy to set up a webinar walkthrough of the system.
 Walkthroughs are normally under an hour in time, and we usually provide the option to test the tracker for two weeks if there is still an expressed interest.

 In System Forms

 The Meetings form aids users in tracking safety meeting details including presenters, date/times, descriptions, crew members attending, and administrative notes.

 The Job Briefings form allows safety managers and supervisors to ensure that before completing a job, a crew is properly informed on how to complete the job in the safest manner.